lake-wg/edhoc/draft-ietf-lake-traces.md

      32
     )

-where the last value is the output size of the EDHOC hash algorithm.
+where the last value is the output size of the EDHOC hash algorithm in bytes.

 ~~~~~~~~
 info for MAC_2 (CBOR Sequence) (297 bytes)